Why should people get vaccinated against the flu?

 What kind of side effects does the vaccine cause?

 You can’t get the flu from the vaccine.
 However, there are, some minor side effects that may occur such as: Soreness, redness, or swelling where the shot was given, Fever (low grade) and Aches.

 Mild flu symptoms can be treated with rest, fluids and over the counter medicines such as Acetaminophen and Ibuprofen to reduce fever and aches.
 Prescription drugs can be prescribed at the onset of symptoms to reduce the severity of the flu or prescribed to those who are at high risk of catching the flu.

 - Influenza.
 Therapeutic Choices.
 Canadian Pharmacists Association (2016)

 - Influenza (Flu)- US Centre of Disease Control and Prevention MedlinePlus.
 (2016)

-This article was provided by the clinical pharmacy at Rx Infinity.
+This article has been prepared by ASSOCIUM’s associated clinical pharmacy Rx Infinity.
 Rx Infinity provides optimal and sustainable patient management solutions through customized programs, innovative technology and added value services that improve the overall patient experience; while helping payers and plan sponsors achieve sustainability in the management of drug plans expenditures.

 This information is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions about your medical condition.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here.